 Before developing the results described above, we wish to present some possible further developments of the present work.
 A first open question has already been stated in Question~\ref{question:bow-tie-and-pentagon-what-else} above, which, we recall, asks whether all genus-$2$ surface group representations into \(\mathrm{PSL}(2,\mathbb{R})\) with Euler number \(\pm 1\) are either bow-tie or pentagon representations.

-One other natural direction to pursue is to try to extend Theorems~\ref{thm:bow-tie-representations-intro} and~\ref{thm:pentagon-representations-intro} beyond genus-$2$.
-Our arguments strongly rely on genus-$2$ features (e.g.~existence of the hyperelliptic involution used in Section \ref{sec:pentagon-representations}, Marché--Wolff's proof of Goldman's ergodicity conjecture).
+One other natural direction to pursue is to try to extend Theorems~\ref{thm:bow-tie-representations-intro} and~\ref{thm:pentagon-representations-intro} beyond genus $2$.
+Our arguments strongly rely on genus-$2$ features (e.g.~the hyperelliptic involution used in Section \ref{sec:pentagon-representations}, Marché--Wolff's ergodicity results).
 We expect any construction of Fenchel--Nielsen type coordinates on large domains of the intermediate components of $\chi(S,\psl)$ to be inevitably related to Goldman's ergodicity conjecture (Conjecture~\ref{conj:geoemtrization-conjecture}) and Bowditch's question about existence of simple closed curves with non-hyperbolic images (see the discussion around Theorem~\ref{thm:bowditch-genus-2}).

 \begin{problem} For every \(1\leq |e| \leq 2g-3\), describe a system of Darboux coordinates of geometric origin for the Goldman symplectic form on the connected component of \(\chi(S,\psl)\) with Euler number \(e\). \end{problem}